LightDani/Loan_Data_Analysis/README.md

 ![1st Gen Model](img/1stgen_model.png)

-As we can see on the charts above, we can conclude:
+On the charts above, we can conclude:
-1. Logistic Regression is the fastest training time.
+1. Logistic Regression has the fastest training time.
-2. Decision Tree and Random Forest seems overfit on the training set.
+2. Decision Tree and Random Forest seem overfit on the training set.
 3. Best 3 accuracy on test set are Logistic Regression, Random Forest, and Neural Network.
 4. Logistic Regression have the most stable model as we can see on the mean accuracy on cross validation test.